DanexCodr/Coderive/README.md

 · 🔧 Enhanced type system in development

+## Contributing

+This project proves great software can come from anywhere.
+We welcome contributions from developers of all backgrounds!

+*Note: The language is evolving rapidly - reach out before major contributions.*

 ---

 >>>  Built with passion and persistence on and for mobile devices — proving that innovation knows no hardware boundaries.
 Happy coding to derive your visions! 😊